senko/dj-skeletor/README.md

 When you connect to your (or hosted) Sentry server and create a new project there, you'll be given Sentry DSN which you need to put into settings/base.py to activate Sentry logging.

+### Compressor

+Django Compressor can minify and compile your CSS and JS assets.
+DJ Skeletor comes with Compressor support, but to make use of it, you need to use `{% compress %}` tags in your templates.

+By default Compressor runs in online mode, and files are compressed and cached (if needed) when the template that uses them is first served.
+Optionally, it can also use offline mode (COMPRESSOR_OFFLINE) in which the static files are pre-compressed in deployment phase.
+To activate this, you'll need to activate the `COMPRESSOR_OFFLINE` setting (it's commented out in `settings/prod.py` by default) and update `Makefile` to run the compressor in the deployment phase.

+Note that if you enable offline mode, you will need to run compress after every template or static file change, so it's recommended to only use it for deployed/production environments.

 ### Test code coverage